GalacticFog/gestalt-kubernetes-installer/installer-base-image/README.md

     build.sh [-p] [-r REGISTRY] [-t TAG] [-l LABEL]

     OPTIONS:
+    -h
+      Print this help info to STDOUT.
     -p
-      Push the built image to the container image registry (default false) -r REGISTRY
+      Push the built image to the container image registry.
+If this flag is NOT set, the script will build the image, but will not push it to a remote registry.
+      NOTE: This option has no effect if no tags are defined with the -t option.
+    -s
+      Run silent.
+Do not print output to STDOUT, but print errors to STDERR.
+    -a BUILD_ARG_NAME=BUILD_ARG_VALUE
+      Adds a build-arg to the docker build command.
+Can be used multiple times.
+    -i
+      Print the built image ID to STDOUT even if the -s flag is set.
+If both -s and -i flags are set, the image ID will be the only output from the build script.
+    -v
+      Run verbose - print additional diagnostic output to STDOUT.
+NOTE: -s overrides -v -r REGISTRY
-      Push the built image to this registry (default DockerHub 'galacticfog' registry) -l LABEL
+      Push the built image to this registry. (default DockerHub 'galacticfog' registry) -l LABEL
-      Use this image label value (default 'gestalt-installer-base') -t TAG
+      Use this image label value. (default 'gestalt-installer-base') -d DEFAULT_TAG
+      Tag the image with this value when building. (default 'build') The default tag will always be applied to the built image, but this tag will NOT be pushed to the registry unless it is also passed in with the -t option -t TAG
-      Publish the image with this tag value.
-Can be used multiple times. (default 'testing')
+      Tag the image with this value.
+Can be used multiple times. (no default value) If no tags are defined, the -p option is ignored.
+Only tags defined with this option will be pushed to the registry.

 ```

 *Note:* _You can view the usage guide anytime by invoking the script with the `-h` flag._